Luggage heaven

 Sat, 01 Mar 2025

 Do you like helping people with their baggage?
-I love it.
+I’m no porter, but I love it.

-It reminds me of a fable that my sister recounted at a family dinner, about Heaven and Hell.
+The baggage thing reminds me of a fable that my big sister recounted at a family dinner, about Heaven and Hell.

 In both Heaven and Hell, people were seated around a long table laden with the most sumptuous feast you could imagine.
 Mouthwatering dishes of every variety, from every corner of the earth, were laid out on beautiful plates on white tablecloths.

-The only problem, in both Heaven and Hell were that the cutlery was a metre in length.
+The only problem was that, in both Heaven and Hell, each item of cutlery was a metre in length.
 These long knives, forks and spoons made it impossible to feed oneself.
 In Hell, this was torture.
-The ravenous assembled guest struggled desperately to manouever the food into their mouths, but failed desperately and were beginning to starve.
+The ravenous assembled guests struggled desperately to manoeuvre the food into their mouths, but were failing desperately and beginning to starve.

-In Heaven, it was a different situation: each guest was using the long cuttlery to feed another guest across the table.
+In Heaven, it was a different scenario: each guest used the long cuttlery to feed another guest across the table.
+Problem solved.

-Helping people with bags helps make travelling by train a bit more heavenly.
+Hence why I say: helping people with bags makes travelling by train a bit more heavenly.
 As you get off, just look back and see if anyone is coming off with a big bag, and lend a hand.

-Of course, if you want to be mischevious and annoy friends once you've helped them (with this or any other small bit of help), then just after they thank you, say:
+Of course, if you want to be mischievous and annoy friends once you've helped them (with this or any other small bit of help), then just after they thank you, say:

-"My pleasure," but then wink and add with faux modesty: "Not all heroes wear capes..."
+"My pleasure—" before winking and adding with faux modesty "—not all heroes wear capes..."